surosh-khaliqi/it-infrastructure-portfolio-lab/phase3-monitoring/01-decisions.md

 | Integration account | `monitoring-integration` |
 | Integration account roles | `itil`, `rest_service` |

-The role names above are the ServiceNow roles assigned to the integration account; they are documented as configuration details rather than as a claim of ITIL knowledge.

 Passwords, App Passwords, and the ServiceNow instance hostname are not included in the public documentation.

 No existing Phase 1 or Phase 2 device names or IP addresses were changed.